MenkeTechnologies/zsh-expand/README.md

 Expansion on history, globs, parameters and mispellings occurs when cursor is on position right of expansion candidate.
 A space after expansion candidate will prevent expansion on spacebar.

+There is optional expansion of unexpanded line into history on accepting current line.
+See [below](#optional-expansion-of-unexpanded-line-into-history-on-enter).

 ## Demo
 [![asciicast](https://asciinema.org/a/FteYBtHg5F9oOT7vNkbGlZfjT.svg)](https://asciinema.org/a/FteYBtHg5F9oOT7vNkbGlZfjT)